Floridia

-Floridia (/it/; Ciuriḍḍia /scn/; from Latin Florae dies "day of Flora" or the adjective floridus "florid") is a town and comune in the Province of Syracuse, Sicily (Italy).
+Floridia (/it/; Çurìddia or Ciurìddia, /scn/; from Latin Florae dies 'day of Flora' or the adjective floridus 'florid') is an Italian town and comune (municipality) in the Province of Syracuse, Sicily.

 Geography

 Floridia lies 12 km west of Syracuse.
 Its principal industries are agriculture, livestock, and manufacturing.

 Neighboring communities are Canicattini Bagni, Palazzolo Acreide, Syracuse, and Solarino.

 Climate

 On 11 August 2021, Floridia broke the record for the highest recorded temperature in Europe at 48.8 C.